dgawlik/suggest-me-a-language/README.md

 #### Filter

 At the top there is list of criterias.
 Turning them on causes the list to filter with only matching.
-Important to note is behaviour of numeric inputs - you have to fill in the number first then activate the feature.
-If you want to modify that number turn off and on that particular feature.
+With features on scale you can change input's value while it's on and list will reflect the criterium.
 There is no validation, if the number is not valid the behavior is undefined.

 #### Interactive